Let’s talk Curtain Rods. More specifically, let’s talk about how to make a DIY curtain rod.

-I headed to Home Depot on a mission to find a practical inexpensive solution to my curtain rod dilemma.
+I headed to our local hardware store on a mission to find a practical inexpensive solution to my curtain rod dilemma.
 Part of my problem is that I needed a VERY LONG curtain rod; 113 inches to be exact.
 You can’t exactly buy rods that are almost 10 feet long at Wal-Mart.
-Trust me, I tried.
+Trust me, I tried. 🙂

-At Home Depot I found a variety of objects that could work, but in the end the heavens parted and I stumbled on Electrical Conduit.
+At our local hardware store I found a variety of objects that could work, but in the end the heavens parted and I stumbled on Electrical Conduit.

 Bless the person that invented this light weight, sturdy, and extremely inexpensive product!